 I met Master for the first time in Hamburg two years ago.
-At that time, he was planning for his trip to Italy and searching for a light-weighted, easy-to-use camera to replace his mobile phone.
-I have all the features that he required, so he asked me whether I want to accompany him on his journey.
-I agreed, and so our journey began.
+At that time, he was searching for a light-weighted camera as his companion.
+I have all the features that he needs, so he asked me whether I want to join him.
+I agreed and our journey began…

 Hamburg – Tor zur Welt (Gateway to the World) – is Master’s second hometown.
 He has lived here for several years, and thus he knows the city quite well.
 He told me that water is the life of this city; from the Elbe River to the Alster Lake to numerous canals flowing through the city – no matter where we go we always know we are near water.

 The maritime spirit infuses the entire city; from architecture to menus to daily activities of its people – the Hamburger.
 Strolling along the Elbe, exploring the Speicherstadt and the canal system, sailing on the Alster or just chilling at the water edge on a hot summer day are a few of many things which you can experience in this wonderful city.

 Germany’s northern capital is also very modern, urban and cosmopolitan.
 This is reflected by a great cultural scene with numerous theatres, concerts, and museums; as well as the iconic seedy red-light district with a bustling club scene – the Reeperbahn.
 When it comes to shopping, Hamburg also offers a lot of options; from high-end boutiques on Neuer Wall or Eppendorf to the hip one on Schanzen district, to the flea markets which can be found in most city districts – the city always has something for every taste and budget.
 Moreover, as a multicultural metropolis, Hamburg is a perfect location to meet new people coming from many different parts of the world.